jkempf42/kube-volttron/gateway-node/README.md

 interface depends on what
 operating system and/or VM manager you are using.
-Kube-volttron was developed on Ubuntu 20.04 using the VirtualBox VMM, so the directions for adding an additional interface are explained in detail in the following subsections.
+Kube-volttron was developed on Ubuntu 20.04 using the VirtualBox VMM, so the directions for adding an additional interface to a VirtualBox VM are explained in detail in the following subsections.

 ### Clone a VM or import an ISO for a new one.
 Clone an existing VM using VirtualBox by right clicking on the VM in the left side menu bar and choosing *Clone* from the VM menu.